Yes and no: The Early English four-form system

 In fact, More's exemplification of the rule actually contradicts his statement of what the rule is.
-This went unnoticed by scholars such as Horne Tooke, Robert Gordon Latham, and Trench, and was first pointed out by George Perkins Marsh in his Century Dictionary, where he corrects More's incorrect statement of the first rule, "No aunswereth the question framed by the affirmative.", to read nay.
-That even More got the rule wrong, even while himself dressing down Tyndale for getting it wrong, is seen by Furness as evidence that the four word system was "too subtle a distinction for practice".
+This went unnoticed by scholars such as Horne Tooke, Robert Gordon Latham, and Richard Chenevix Trench, and was first noted by George Perkins Marsh in his Lectures on the English Language, where he points out that More's incorrect statement of the first rule, "No aunswereth the question framed by the affirmative," is immediately contradicted by More himself in the very next sentence in which he gives an example of a question framed affirmatively and gives the answer as "nay": "[Y]s an heretike mete to translate holy scripture into englishe?
+Lo to this question if he will aunswere trew englishe he must aunswere nay and not no." That even More got the rule wrong, even while himself dressing down Tyndale for getting it wrong, is seen by Marsh as evidence that the four word system was "too subtle a distinction for practice".